Domendrel Tsho, A Place where Gyalse Tenzin Rabgye offered a Mandala

 How to Hike to Domendrel Tsho

-The hiking route starts from Dodena, the base of Tango-Cheri Monastery, and it takes 4-5 hours from the base.
 Drive from the capital city of Thimphu toward Dodena, the base of Tango-Cheri Monastery.
-From the base hike to Tango Monastery.
-You will take one and a half hours from the Dzongkha Meditation Center to reach the famous Domendrel Tsho.
-You would take 4-5 hours to hike from the base to Domendrel.
+From the base, hike to Tango Monastery.
+From the Dzongkhag Meditation Centre, you will take one and a half hours to reach the famous Domendrel Tsho.
+Overall, you would take 4-5 hours to hike from the base to Domendrel.
 Some hikers can experience mountain sickness, so you must carry sweets and necessary medicines if required.
-You would have walked almost 10 km at the end of the hike.
+At the end of the hike, you would have walked for almost 10 km.

-Later, the Tsho at the Mandala Offering place became famous as the Domendrel Tsho.
-The Tsho is also known for the tragic incident in the lives of 6 young boys who went hiking to Domendrel Tsho and lost 2 of their friends to starvation.
+However, the Tsho at the Mandala Offering became famous as the Domendrel Tsho.
+The Tsho, or the lake, is also known for the tragic incident in the lives of 6 young boys who went hiking to Domendrel Tsho and lost 2 of their friends to starvation.
 The six boys lost their way after unknowingly infuriating the local deity by defiling the lake in 1996.
 They are said to have reached Punakha Dzongkhag.
-Even the movie “6 Boys” was based on a true event in 2003.
+Even the movie “6 Boys” was made based on the true event in 2003.

-Also Read: The Historical Significance of Drakey Pangtsho, the Treasure Lake of Guru Rinpoche on the Lap of Jowo Drake
+Also Read: The History of Drakey Pangtsho, the Treasure Lake of Guru Rinpoche on the Lap of Jowo Drake

-The rocks on the hilltop of Domendrel are generally in the shape of ‘Mandala Offerings,’ thus, the holy location is known as ‘Do Mendrel.’
+The boulders on this hilltop are generally in the shape of ‘Mandala Offerings,’ and thus the holy location is known as ‘Do Mendrel.’

 The meditation houses of Gyalse Tenzin Rabgye’s parents can be seen around these lakes.
 You can also see a temple on the hilltop above the lake.